 The building is also a magnet for Japanese couples, who have their names engraved on heart-shaped locks, then leave them at the top overlooking the city as a symbol of their love and commitment.
 In the building’s basement, there’s a restaurant designed to look like a typical street in Osaka about 100 years ago.

-Osaka has some fabulous Airbnb’s to choose from.
-To feel more at home we use Airbnb – you can check out some tips and read more about getting an Airbnb coupon code here.
-Or just take this coupon for your first stay!
+Osaka has some fabulous Airbnbs to choose from.
+To feel more at home, we use Airbnb – you can check out some tips and read more about getting an Airbnb coupon code here.
+Or take this coupon for your first stay!r

 Residential Hotel HARE Kuromon

-Residential Hotel is in the the Chuo Ward district just 1 km from Namba CITY shopping mall.
-I love this place because it is decorated in very traditional Japanese fashion.
+Residential Hotel is in the Chuo Ward district just 1 km from Namba CITY shopping mall.
+I love this place because it is a very traditional Japanese fashion.